ZobaOkafor/printf/README.md

 #Printf Project

 #Description
 This is a team project by Taiwo Jesujoba and Chizoba Judith Okafor.
-Weare set on creating a custom *_printf* function that replicates the workings of the C standard library printf function.
+We are set on creating a custom *_printf* function that replicates the workings of the C standard library printf function.

 #Collaborators
 - Chizoba Judith Okafor